pagerange/validate_canadian_sin/README.md

 # Validate Canadian Social Insurance Number

 This small script adds a validator for the Canadian SIN to the jQuery.validate plugin.
+There's a version, also, for `Valtron\Validator`, the PHP validation class.
 Also included are version in plain javascript and PHP.

 The jQuery Validate plugin can be found here: https://jqueryvalidation.org/

+The Vlucas\Valitron\Validator can be found here: https://github.com/vlucas/valitron

 ## Instructions